Florence Knoll: Career

-After graduating, Knoll moved to New York in 1941, taking jobs with several New York architects, including Harrison & Abramovitz.
-"Being a woman, I was given interiors," Knoll stated about her time at Harrison & Abramovitz.
+After graduating, Florence Schust moved to New York in 1941, taking jobs with several New York architects, including Harrison & Abramovitz.
+"Being a woman, I was given interiors," Florence Schust stated about her time at Harrison & Abramovitz.
 While there, she worked with Hans Knoll to design an office for Harry Stimson.
 Afterwards she continued the partnership, moonlighting as a designer for the Hans G. Knoll Furniture Company, which included designing their showroom.
 In 1943, she joined the Hans Knoll's company and founded their interior design service, the Knoll Planning Unit.
 She and Hans Knoll were married in 1946, when she became a full business partner and the company became known Knoll Associates, Inc.